osbuild/cockpit-composer/README.md

 ### Building a Docker image

-To build the Welder web application as a Docker image see [`README.docker`](README.docker)
+To build the Cockpit Composer application as a Docker image see [`README.docker`](README.docker)

 ### License